praneetk77/Notes/README.md

 # Notes
-Fully functional Notes app made using SQLite.
+Notes app made in Java using SQLite.
+Users can add, edit and delete their notes and reminders.

+Technologies used :-

+- Java
+- SQLite